einrob/VDT/vdt.md

 ## Thresholding the heatmap

-When detecting the objects finally we have to decide which pixels we are going to use as valid detections.
-By applying a threshold on the heatmap we are rejecting less probable pixels and only using pixels with higy confidence of a hit.
-This is demonstrated and tested on previously generated heat map image of the search window areas.
-The threshold is chosen so that the two blobs are seperated from each other.
+When detecting the objects finally we have to decide which pixels we are going to be used as valid detections.
+By applying a threshold on the heatmap we are rejecting less probable pixels and only using pixels with high confidence of a hit.
+This is demonstrated and tested on previously generated heatmap image of the search window areas.
+The threshold is chosen so that the two blobs are separated from each other.

 ```python